faatya/pressf/README.md

 # PressF

 ## Overview
 PressF is a Next.js-based web application designed to provide a structured platform for managing courses, professors, and user interactions.
 It integrates authentication, feedback, and profile management features.
+Thia project is adapted specifically for our university.

 ## Features
 - User Profiles – Users can create and manage their profiles.